 Grace MacNair is a poet, teacher, and healthcare professional.
 Born and raised in the mountains of North Carolina, she currently lives in Brooklyn, NY.
 She holds a BA from UNC Chapel Hill and an MFA from Hunter College.

-In addition to teaching creative writing at Hunter College, Grace has taught summer programs at Barnard College and was a regular substitute lecturer at UNC Chapel Hill.
+In addition to teaching creative writing at Hunter College, Grace has taught at health centers for at-risk youth, for a summer programs at Barnard College, and was a regular substitute lecturer at UNC Chapel Hill.
 Grace currently teaches poetry privately and online to adults and K-12 students at The ArtsCenter.

 Grace has received support from Brooklyn Poets and research grants from Hunter College.
-She was an honorable mention in the 2019 NC State Poetry Contest judged by Ada Limón, received a High Commendation in the 2020 Ledbury Poetry Festival Poetry Competition, and is a recipient of a 2020 Monson Arts residency and fellowship.
+She was an honorable mention in the 2019 NC State Poetry Contest judged by Ada Limón, received a High Commendation in the 2020 Ledbury Poetry Festival Poetry Competition, and is a recipient of a 2021 Monson Arts residency and fellowship to conduct archival research related to midwifery.
 Her work has appeared in The Threepenny Review and has been anthologized in "Uni-Verse: Poetry - Prints - Proofs by Visionary Humans" alongside Rowan Ricardo Phillips, David Ferry, and Rosanna Warren, among others.